Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_05/step_05.md

 - **Compare Function**:

-The `compare` function is responsible for performing the comparison process.
-This function is called when the user clicks the "Compare" button.
-It retrieves the primary scenarios from the application and goes through each scenario to extract the RMSE and MAE metrics for both baseline and machine learning predictions.
+The `compare` function takes care of the comparison process.
+This function is triggered when the user clicks the "Compare" button.
+It gathers the primary scenarios from the application and then goes through each scenario to collect the RMSE and MAE metrics for both baseline and machine learning predictions.

 The data is then stored in the *comparison_scenario* DataFrame.